12 Best Chinese New Year Cookies

 9. Chinese New Year Cashew Nut Cookies

 These buttery, melt-in-your-mouth cashew nut cookies are a family favorite.
-The cookies only require six ingredients and don’t use butter.

-I adore cashew nuts (and pretty much all other nuts and tree nuts) to the fullest.
 Like these Chinese New Year Peanut Cookies, Chinese New Year Almond Cookies, and other straightforward and butter-free nut cookies, and Hup Toh Soh (Walnut biscuits).

 This recipe for cashew nut cookies is one of my favorites because it only calls for a mixing bowl and requires no creaming of the butter and sugar.